EricAgyemang/Predictive-Modeling-Repo/README.md

-# Predictive-Modeling-Repo
-# Generalized Linear Models And Predictive Modeling ( MAT 355, ISU).
+# Generalized Linear Models, Predictive Modeling ( MAT 355, ISU).
 A model is specified in two parts: an equation linking the response and explanatory variables and the probability distribution of the response variable